Ockham

 If you haven’t lived in an apartment before, you’ll probably have a few admin questions.
 Like how does the Body Corporate work, who do I see if I need something fixed, can I have pets…

-Yes, as with all apartment developments, Manaaki will have a Body Corporate.
+Yes, as with all apartment developments, Manaaki has a Body Corporate.
 We’ve worked closely with Crockers to develop a comprehensive Body Corporate budget and Body Corporate rules.
-Our sales team will take you through this.

 Yes.
 All Manaaki apartment owners can run for election to the Body Corporate Committee.